marcwebbie/passpie/README.md

 # get credential "example".
 Option: `-g` or `--get`
 pysswords -g example

+# edit credential "example".
+Option: `-u` or `--update`
+pysswords -u example

 # remove credential "example".
 Option: `-r` or `--remove`
 pysswords -r example

-# edit credential "example".
-Option: `-u` or `--update`
-pysswords -u example

-# search credentials with the query "octocat".
+# search credentials by "exam".
 Option: `-s` or `--search`
-pysswords -s octocat
+pysswords -s exam

-# search credentials with the regular expression "example\.com|org".
+# search credentials using regular expressions Option: `-s` or `--search`.
 pysswords -s example\.com|org

-# copy password from credential "example" into clipboard.
-Option: `-c` or `--clipboard`
+# copy password from credential "example" into system clipboard.
 # this option have to be used with --get|-g option
+# Option: `-c` or `--clipboard`
 pysswords -c -g example

+# print all credentials and show passwords in plain text.
+# Option: `-P` or `--show-password`
+pysswords -P

 # print all credentials as a table with hidden passwords
 pysswords

-# print all credentials and show passwords in plain text.
-Option: `-P` or `--show-password`
-pysswords -P

-# delete database and remove all credentials
-pysswords --clean

-# export database to a pysswords database file called pysswords.db
-pysswords --export pysswords.db

-# import database from pysswords database file called pysswords.db
-pysswords --import pysswords.db

 # specify other pysswords database.
 Option `-D` or `--database`
 pysswords -D /path/to/other/database

+# delete database and remove all credentials
+# Option: `--clean`
+pysswords --clean

 # shows help.
 Option `-h` or `--help`
 pysswords --help